 The linear moorings cover an area of over 900m and are split into four areas, A, B, C and D, positioned on both sides of the canal.
 There is currently space for up to 57 boats.

 The moorings are at Stanley, three miles from Wakefield and are accessed from Ferry Lane, just off the A642.

 Outwood Or Wakefield Kirkgate.

-Facilities are available in the CRT facility building on the opposite canal bank, across the footbridge over the canal.
+Facilities are available in the CRT facility building located on the towpath, on the same side of the canal as the Stanley Ferry public house.
 They are for the use of all customers.

 All customer items must be stored on boats and not on the surrounding land areas.

 The moorings are along the towpath/access road and are available to view at most times.
 If you do visit the site, please have respect for other users.